Anomalous Criticality of Absorbing State Transition toward Jamming: Introduction

-In this work, we show that the BRO model exhibits anomalous critical behaviors at high density, which deviates from Manna universality class.
+In this work, we study two types of BRO model with or without center of mass conservation (CMC)~\cite{hexner2017noise,wilken2021random,wilken2023dynamical} and find both of them exhibit anomalous critical behaviors at high density, which deviate from the Manna universality class.
 In 3D monodisperse sphere systems, we find that the absorbing transition is interrupted by crystallization.
-In binary mixture systems without crystallization, an unreported universality of dynamic phase transition, i.e., absorbing to active-glass transition, is identified, which is characterized by critical exponents different from the Manna universality.
-With further increasing the critical density by decreasing $\varepsilon$, dynamic heterogeneity and Griffiths effects emerge, which smooth the dynamic transition and broaden the critical point into a pseudo-critical regime.
+In binary mixture systems without crystallization, an unreported universality class of dynamic phase transition, i.e., absorbing to active-glass transition, is identified, which is characterized by critical exponents different from the Manna universality class.
+With further increase of the critical density by decreasing $\varepsilon$, dynamic heterogeneity and Griffiths effects emerge, which smooth the dynamic transition and broaden the critical point into a pseudo-critical regime.
 As $\varepsilon \rightarrow 0$, the dynamic transition becomes equivalent to heterogeneous directed percolation (DP) due to particle immobility set by the jamming.
-These results indicates that while the BRO model can generate RCP configurations, the criticality of the transition is fundamentally reshaped by the RCP state.
-This discourages a direct mapping of the jamming transition to an absorbing phase transitions.
-At last, we also propose a field theory with fractional time dynamics which can describe the transition from absorbing to active-glass transition and heterogeneous DP in the same framework, revealing a complicated interplay between dynamic criticality and spatial annealed/quenched disorder.
-Our findings can be a starting point to study the dynamic criticality of more complicate disordered systems, like the learning process of artificial neural networks~\cite{zhang2024absorbing,spigler2018jamming}.
+These results indicate that while the BRO models can generate RCP configurations, the criticality of the transition is fundamentally reshaped by the RCP state.
+This discourages a direct mapping of the jamming transition to an absorbing phase transition for disordered systems under $d\le 4$.
+For closed-packed crystal structures, the Griffiths effect is absent.
+The dynamic criticality is thus restored, but still seems to deviate from the Manna universality class.
+We propose a field theory with fractional time dynamics which can unify the above phenomena in the same framework, revealing a complicated interplay between dynamic criticality and spatial annealed/quenched disorder.
+Our findings can be a starting point to study the dynamic criticality of more complicated disordered systems, like the learning process of artificial neural networks~\cite{zhang2024absorbing,spigler2018jamming,anand2026emergent}.